ggvfx/smart-file-wrangler/README.md

 # Smart File Wrangler ![Smart File Wrangler icon](assets/smart-file-wrangler32.png)
 Python Automation for Media Pipelines

-**Smart File Wrangler** is a powerful, modular Python automation tool designed to tame the chaos of media-heavy folders.
-Built specifically for film, VFX, and post-production pipelines, it intelligently identifies file sequences, automates organization, and generates the technical metadata reports and thumbnails needed for a professional workflow.
+**Smart File Wrangler** is a modular Python automation utility designed to solve the "manual data-wrangling" bottleneck in high-volume media pipelines.
+Built for VFX and Post-Production, it provides a standardized execution layer to identify, sequence-group, and metadata-tag thousands of assets automatically.
+By integrating automated reporting and thumbnail generation, it ensures data transparency and pipeline health across cross-departmental handoffs.

 ![Smart File Wrangler UI](assets/smartFileWranlgerUI.PNG) *Professional media organization at the click of a button.*